-Tab A3 Natural Resources Conservation Examples of Accomplishments
+Tab A2 Natural Resources Examples of Accomplishments

-Overall Natural Resources Conservation Management:
+Overall Natural Resources Management:

 - 1. Multiple-use coordination of forestry, land use management, outdoor recreation, wildlife, aesthetics, and threatened and endangered species habitat with the military mission and other operations. - 2.
-Improvements in planning, programming, and budgeting, including innovative cost reduction initiatives, to support the natural resources program. - 3.
-Use of alternative management approaches, technologies, and staffing to enhance the natural resources program. - 4.
+Improving planning, programming, and budgeting, including innovative cost reduction initiatives, to support the natural resources program. - 3.
+Using alternative management approaches, technologies, and staffing to enhance the natural resources program. - 4.
 Status of INRMP implementation. - 5.
-Application of principles and guidelines of ecosystem management in a regional planning context, to include consideration of economic, social, and environmental factors. - 6.
+Applying principles and guidelines of ecosystem management in a regional planning context, to include consideration of economic, social, and environmental factors. - 6.
 Monitoring of wildlife or ecosystems types and changes over time in relation to climate change and other stressors.